Year over year, exported lentils declined by -5.3% from $2.94 billion for 2020.

-Among continents, North American countries sold the highest dollar worth of exported lentils during 2018 with shipments valued at $945.2 million or 57.5% of the overall total.
-In second place were exporters in Asia at 24.5% while 10.7% of worldwide lentils shipments originated from Oceania led by Australia, well ahead of Europe’s lentil suppliers at 6.3%.
-Much smaller percentages of exported lentils came from Africa (0.9%) trailed by Latin America (0.1%) excluding Mexico.
+Among continents, international suppliers located in North American countries sold the highest dollar worth of exported lentils during 2021 with shipments valued at $1.5 billion or 55.2% of the overall total.
+In second place were exporters in Oceania at 19.3% (mostly Australia) while another 18.3% of worldwide shipments of lentils originated from Asia.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 071340 for dried and shelled lentils.